 Try making these delicious pupsicles to keep your dog hydrated during the hot summer days.
-Or this one-ingredient banana ice cream recipe can satisfy both you and your dog’s sweet tooth!
+Or try this one-ingredient banana ice cream recipe to satisfy both you and your dog’s sweet tooth!
 You can also find ice cream made specifically for dogs at many boutique dog supply stores.

 Dogs are quick and often sneaky when it comes to snagging food off tables.
-If you see your dog grab something he shouldn’t, try to encourage him to drop it.
-It’s important to teach your dog the ‘leave it’ command before a situation like this occurs so you can keep your dog from swallowing harmful items.
-If your dog has already eaten something and it doesn’t appear to be causing him distress, he may be able to pass it.
-If you know the item is toxic to dogs such as grapes, you may need to call the Pet Poison Helpline.
-If your dog ate chicken bones, or something similar that might scratch his digestive lining, keep a very close eye on your dog the next few days and take your dog to the veterinarian if he starts vomiting, has bloody stool or shows signs of stomach discomfort.
+If you see your dog grab something they shouldn’t, try to encourage them to drop it.
+It’s important to teach your dog the ‘leave it’ command before a situation like this occurs, so you can keep your dog from swallowing harmful items.
+If your dog has already eaten something and it doesn’t appear to be causing them distress, they may be able to pass it.
+If you know the item is toxic to dogs, such as something like grapes, you may need to call the Pet Poison Helpline.
+If your dog ate chicken bones, or something similar that might scratch their digestive lining, keep a very close eye on your dog over the next few days and take them to the veterinarian if they start vomiting, have bloody stool, or shows signs of stomach discomfort.

 If there’s a pool at the cookout, ensure that your dog can’t get into it unsupervised.
-If your dog isn’t allowed in the pool, keep him on a leash unless the pool is fenced in.
-Teach your dog to swim before taking him to events with a swimming pool or natural body of water.
+If your dog isn’t allowed in the pool, keep them on a leash unless the pool is fenced in.
+Teach your dog to swim before taking them to events with a swimming pool or natural body of water.
 Remember, even the best swimmer can get tired or forget where the exits are in a pool.
-Keep an eye on your swimming pup and remove him from the water if he seems like he may be too tired to safely play!
+Keep an eye on your swimming pup and remove them from the water if they seem to be too tired to safely play!

 With guests coming in and out of the cookout area, a dog can easily slip through a door or gate.
 Keep your dog’s collar on throughout the event with up-to-date identification tags that clearly state your name and phone number.
-Some dog ID tags will wear over time resulting in a loss of the owner contact information, so remember to order new tags if the content is no longer legible.
-About one in three pets become lost at some time in their life, so consider microchipping your dog so he can be safely returned should he escape without a collar.
+Some dog ID tags will wear out over time, so remember to order new tags if your address and phone number are no longer legible.
+About 1 in 3 pets get lost at some point in their life, so microchipping your dog is the best way to ensure their return.

-Just like people’s, dogs’ skin needs protection from the sun.
-Sunlight is a major factor in the cause of skin cancer in dogs, so protect your pup if he’s going to be spending a lot of time outside.
+Your dog needs as much protection from the sun as you do, so protect your pup if they're going to be spending a lot of time outside.
 Provide shaded areas by putting up an umbrella, planting trees in your yard, or allowing your dog to take breaks inside your house away from the sun.
-Dog-safe sunscreen can be used where your dog has little to no fur, such as on his muzzle, ears and belly.
+Dog-safe sunscreen can be used where your dog has little to no fur, such as on their muzzle, ears, and belly.

-Consider enrolling your pet in a pet insurance policy for added protection from summer dangers like overheating, too much sun and more!
+Consider enrolling your pet in a pet insurance policy for added protection from summer dangers like overheating, too much sun, and more!
 Now that you know how to keep your dog safe, you can get started on enjoying your summer.
-From Fourth of July parties to Labor Day picnics, you and your dog will be ready for whatever event this season throws your way!
+From Fourth of July parties to Labor Day picnics, you and your dog will be ready for whatever event this season sends your way!